jchristn/DatabaseWrapper/README.md

 [nuget]:     https://www.nuget.org/packages/DatabaseWrapper/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-Simple database wrapper for Microsoft SQL Server and MySQL written in C#.
+Simple database wrapper for Microsoft SQL Server, MySQL, and PostgreSQL written in C#.

 For a sample app exercising this library, refer to the test project contained within the solution.

 ## Description
-DatabaseWrapper is a simple database wrapper for Microsoft SQL Server nad MySQL databases written in C#.
+DatabaseWrapper is a simple database wrapper for Microsoft SQL Server, MySQL, and PostgreSQL databases written in C#.

 Core features:
 - dynamic query building using expression objects